Virtues

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-The Greek word dunameis (powers, forces) appears in several Pauline lists.
+The direct answer is this: The Greek word dunameis (powers, forces) appears in several Pauline lists.
 The Latin Vulgate sometimes translates it virtutes, which yields the English virtues.

 No single passage describes the choir individually.
 The category is built up from list-based vocabulary.